ferraro/Secure-FTP-Backup/README.md

 - Use a passphrase which you would need to decrypt your data
 - As full name choose for example "Secure FTP Backup - yourhostname.tld", as the backup script will match exactly this name of encryption_name configuration field
 - For the email address, you can put yours if you like, its not mandatory
-- Backup your private GPG key on a secure place (it would not be your FTP backup space server).
+- Backup your private GPG key on a secure place (it should not be your FTP backup space server).
 Use the command:

 	$ gpg --export-secret-keys